okutelemarilyn/My-Portfolio/README.md

-# My-Portfolio
-Personal portfolio showcasing frontend projects, web designs, and graphic design files created using HTML, CSS, JavaScript, Bootstrap, and design tools like Photoshop, Illustrator, InDesign, and CorelDRAW.
+Welcome to my portfolio repository!
+Here you’ll find my web development projects and graphic designs.
+This repo includes live websites, UI/UX designs, and design source files.
+Tools used include HTML, CSS, JavaScript, Bootstrap, Photoshop, Illustrator, InDesign, and CorelDRAW.
+Feel free to explore, and connect with me for collaborations!